 - 4 eggs

-- 1 1/4 cup matzo meal (more or less as needed)
+- 1 1/4 cups matzo meal (more or less as needed)

 - Canola or peanut oil, for frying

-Shred potatoes with grating disk of food processor.
-After every two or three potatoes, wrap shreds in cheesecloth that has been folded over twice.
+Shred potatoes with the grating disk of a food processor.
+After every 2 or 3 potatoes, wrap shreds in cheesecloth that has been folded over twice.
 Tie corners around the handle of a wooden spoon and twist bundle until water flows out.
 Collect water in a bowl and squeeze all potatoes until dry.
-Transfer them to a large mixing bowl with onions.
+Transfer potatoes to a large mixing bowl along with diced onion.

-Let drained potato water sit undisturbed until a pool of brown water forms on top of a slurry of pale potato starch.
-Carefully drain off water, then mix starch into potato onion mixture with hands.
-Mix in eggs, one at a time, alternating with 1/4 cup increments of matzo meal, until latke mix can be formed into patties that just stick together in hands.
+Let drained potato water sit, undisturbed, until a pool of brown water forms on top of a slurry of pale potato starch.
+Carefully drain off water, then mix starch into potato and onion mixture with your hands.
+Mix in eggs, one at a time, alternating with 1/4-cup additions of matzo meal, until latke mix can be formed into patties that just stick together in your hands.
 Add salt incrementally.

-Heat 1/2 inch oil in skillet on medium high until a shred of potato immediately bubbles.
+Heat 1/2 inch oil in a cast iron skillet over medium-high heat until a shred of potato immediately bubbles when added to pan.
 Form a small amount of latke mix into a disk and fry on both sides until golden brown to test for seasoning.
-Add more salt as needed.
+Taste and add more salt as needed.

-Form patties about 4 inches wide and 1 inch thick in the center and slide into pan, cooking no more than 4 at a time.
-Fry until a golden brown crust forms on bottom, then flip with a slotted spatula and fork until same color is achieved on other side.
-Flip as needed to get a firm, darker than golden crust on both sides.
+Form latke mix into patties about 4 inches wide and 1 inch thick in the center.
+Slide into pan, cooking no more than 4 at a time.
+Fry until a golden-brown crust forms on bottom, then flip with a slotted spatula and fork until same color is achieved on other side.
+Flip as needed to get a firm, darker-than-golden crust on both sides.

-Transfer to a sheet pan lined with paper towels to cool for two minutes, then serve with applesauce and sour cream at the table.
+Transfer to a sheet pan lined with paper towels to cool for 2 minutes, then serve with applesauce and sour cream at the table.